PolicyEngine/policyengine-app/src/posts/articles/rent-relief-act.md

 Consider a [married couple](https://policyengine.org/us/household?focus=householdOutput.earnings&household=46575&region=us&timePeriod=2024&baseline=2&reform=63509) with three children paying at least $6,960 per month in rent in a 4bd home in one of these areas.
 If they have no income, they will receive the full $6,960 per month, or $83,520 per year.
 That will phase out at a 30% rate, until they earn $50,000, at which point the credit covers 75%, rather than 100%, of the gap between rent and 30% of their income.
 It then steps down again at $75,000, $100,000, and finally $125,000 income at which point they become ineligible.

+**Figure 5: Rent Relief Act for a San Diego 4-bedroom**

 ![](https://cdn-images-1.medium.com/max/3100/0*IUCRsmREyRmi5cj-)

 While the credit phases out at a 30% rate for any segment, it creates a higher average marginal tax rate over the full earnings range due to the steps: by reducing the credit from $83,520 to $0 over the earnings range $0 to $125,000, it adds 67 percentage points to their marginal tax rate.

 Stacking the credit atop other tax and benefit programs for this household reveals its effect on cliffs.
 Accounting for state and federal income taxes, and benefits like the Supplemental Nutrition Assistance Program, the household faces a baseline average marginal tax rate of 38% from $0 to $125,000: they receive $22,817 at zero earnings and $100,351 at $125,000.
 The RRA thus increases their MTR to 105% over this range; their net income is $106,337 at zero earnings and $100,351 at $125,000.

+**Figure 6: Rent Relief Act Impact on a Couple with Three Children in a San Diego 4-bedroom**

 ![](https://cdn-images-1.medium.com/max/3136/0*laJ8B-XezYYRjNIA)